Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     client = Client(cluster)
     ```

-    Then run the following code:
+    Then run the following code in the same Python process:

     ```python
     from ase.build import bulk